Espadv69/Character-Creator/README.md

 4. **Develop the Character Creation Interface**:

-   - Create a form for users to select a class and customize character attributes (e.g., name, stats).
    - Use the class constructors to instantiate new characters.

 5. **Implement the Character Viewer**: